TemariVirus/unperfect-tetris/README.md

 The `.pc` file format is a binary format that stores perfect clear solutions.

-The `.pc` format can only store solutions with up to 15 placements, and that start with an empty board.
+The `.pc` format can only store solutions with up to 15 placements, and that start with an empty playfield.
 The format consists of only a list of solutions with no padding or metadata.
 The format of a solution is as follows:

 | Bytes | Name       | Description                                      |
 | ----- | ---------- | ------------------------------------------------ |